Sierra Nevada (Spain)

-Sierra Nevada (/es/; meaning "snow-covered mountain range") is a mountain range in the Andalusian province of Granada in Spain.
+Sierra Nevada (/es/; meaning "snow-covered mountain range") is a mountain range in the Andalusian provinces of Granada and Almeria in Spain.
 It contains the highest point of continental Spain: Mulhacén, at 3479 m above sea level.

 It is a popular tourist destination, as its high peaks make skiing possible in one of Europe's most southerly ski resorts, in an area along the Mediterranean Sea predominantly known for its high temperatures and abundant sunshine.
 At its foothills is found the city of Granada, and a little further south, Almería and Motril.

 Parts of the range have been included in the Sierra Nevada National Park.
 The range has also been declared a biosphere reserve.
 The Sierra Nevada Observatory, the Calar Alto Observatory, and the IRAM 30m telescope are located on the northern slopes at an elevation of 2800 m.

 Formation

 Sierra Nevada was formed during the Alpine Orogeny, a mountain-building event that also formed the European Alps to the east and the Atlas Mountains of northern Africa across the Mediterranean Sea to the south.
 The Sierra as observed today formed during the Paleogene and Neogene Periods (66 to 1.8 million years ago) from the collision of the African and Eurasian continental plates.